jimboca/udi-poly-lutroncaseta/README.md

 ### Change History

-0.0.7: JimBoCA
+0.0.7: JimBoCA 11/17/2020
-  - Compatible with pylutron_caseta dev branch (not yet released)
+  - Compatible with pylutron_caseta version 7.0.2 which is a major improvement, real time updates now passed to nodeserver!